jahnavijasti/data-512-FinalProject/README.md

 People, educated and uneducated, who do not work and cannot earn enough for their own living, are called unemployed.
 The unemployment ratio of a country is calculated by dividing the number of unemployed people by the total number of people in the country.
 The motivation behind this analysis is to bring more in depth knowledge about unemployement in the world.
 We know that there is an effect of unemployment on any country, and this analysis gives insights of which countries need to focus more on employment oppourtunities.

+This project mainly focuses on four countries, namely United States, United Kingdom, United Arab Emirate and India.
+I expect the rate on umemployment in India would be increasing over the years, while the other countries have decreasing rate.

 ## Why is this analysis important

 High unemployment can have a negative impact on the country’s economic growth.
 It may also increase poverty, alcoholism, depression and suicide rate.
 This could be a great threat to humans.